nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/installing-nopcommerce/installing-local.md

 > If you are're using nopCommerce 3.90 and below ensure that your application pool is set to *Integrated* mode.

 > [!NOTE]
 > If you want to completely reset a nopCommerce site to its default settings, you can delete the `dataSettings.json` file from `App_Data` directory.
-When using IIS you might want to read this article.